 I’ve covered many times, the ways in which hypothyroidism devastates many lives, taking control of many aspects and creating real challenges for those affected, and often, their family too.
 In this post, I’m going to focus on work.

-Continue reading “The Difficulties of Working with an Underactive Thyroid”
+Continue reading “The Difficulties of Working with Hypothyroidism”

 On the 5th May, I reluctantly followed my endocrinologist’s advice of lowering my two grains of NDT a day to one and three-quarters, because he felt I was taking too much, and my GP, acknowledging that he trusts me to self-medicate correctly, asked me to at least try the lower dose.
 So I did.